-It is about 20 cm long, looks and feels like raw pasta, and Suvi Haimi is hoping it could help save the oceans.
-The founder of Sulapac, a Finnish biocomposites startup, on Tuesday at the Slush startup conference unveiled an eco-friendly, fully biodegradable straw, which it hopes to market globally in partnership with Stora Enso, the Finnish pulp and paper company.
+One startup that wants to save the oceans is Sulapac, a Finnish biocomposites startup.
+During the Slush startup conference in 2018, Sulapac founder Suvi Haimi unveiled an eco-friendly, fully biodegradable straw that Haimi was planning to market globally in partnership with Stora Enso, the Finnish pulp and paper company.

 For Stora Enso, working with startups like Sulapac is a form of future-proofing.
-Biocomposites and other new ventures account for around 7% of Stora Enso’s annual sales, or around €700m.
-Parvi is expecting this to double to 15% within the next few years.
-And so, in May it started working with Sulapac to create biodegradable caps and closers for drinks, before expanding to straws – which they plan to bring the market in the second quarter of 2019.
+Biocomposites and other new ventures account for around 7% of Stora Enso’s annual sales, or around €700m. is expecting this to double to 15% within the next few years.
+And so, in May 2018 the company started working with Sulapac to create biodegradable caps and closers for drinks, before expanding to straws – which they plan to bring to the market in 2019.

 “We had a vision to save the oceans and the straw was one of the most visible plastic pollutants so we decided to focus on that.”